 Your donations will help to support the foundation and make our future

 efforts successful, including a complete development and operating

 system, called GNU (Gnu's Not Un*x), which will run Un*x user

 programs.
-Please note that donations and funds raised by selling
+Please note that donations and funds raise by selling

 for our work.